gitme-waffles/team-profile-generator/README.md

 - npm
    - `inquirer`
    - `jest`
+Fork and download the project

-Open terminal or git bash and run the following command:
+Open terminal or git bash and once you have navigated to the project folder run the following command:

 ```
 npm install